A Small Business Owner’s Guide to the Owner Contribution

 What is an owner’s contribution?

 An owner’s contribution is money that you, the owner, bring to the business.
-This can include money you deposit into a business checking account, investments you make in the business, or items you bring to the business such as furniture or equipment.
-When you make a capital contribution, you’re essentially investing in yourself and your business.
+This can include money transferred from your personal account into a business checking account.
+It can also include other investments you make in the business or items you bring in such as furniture or the equipment you buy for the business.
+When you make a capital contribution, you’re essentially investing in yourself and your new company.

 When you make an owner’s contribution to your business, you need to create a financial record of the money you have invested.
 This financial record is important for tracking the money going into your business.